Wolfieeewolf/LightscapePlugin/docs/SpatialEffectsSystem_Handover.md

 - ✓ Fixed the plugin interface to match the required API
 - ✓ Fixed the DLL naming issue (removed the version number from the filename)
 - ✓ Fixed color display in the assignments widget (RGB vs BGR format)
+- ✓ Reorganized the file structure to follow a more logical categorization by functionality

 ## Coding Standards